Nottingham-CTU/Advanced-Reports/README.md

 ### Instrument Query report options

+Instrument Query reports treat each instrument in the project like a database table which can be joined and filtered as required.
+Instrument Query reports support REDCap calculation logic and some smart variables.

 * **Description** brief descriptive text to appear above the report
   * HTML &lt;a&gt; &lt;b&gt; and &lt;i&gt; tags as well as the placeholders `$$PROJECT$$`
     (project ID) and `$$WEBROOT$$` (REDCap version directory web path) can be used in the